- Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course

 - You will be able to propose and test hypotheses, assign a root cause, and propose and implement appropriate corrective and preventative actions

 Who is this course for?

-This course is ideal for laboratory analysts who are moving into a GMP-regulated environment or into a Quality Assurance role, or for pharmaceutical regulators or compliance managers who want a broad understanding of laboratory QA systems.
+This course is ideal for laboratory analysts who are interested in practical ways to comply with GMP requirements, or for compliance managers who want a broad understanding of laboratory QA systems.
 Although this course is not technique-specific, and applies to both chemical and microbiological analysis, the worked examples assume knowledge of the principles of gas chromatography or liquid chromatography (or have attended the Complete GC & GC-MS or the Practical Essentials of GC & GC-MS; or the Complete HPLC & LC-MS or the Practical Essentials of HPLC & LC-MS) and familiarity with common laboratory terminology.
-Previous experience of working to GMP is an advantage, but not essential.
+Previous experience of working to GMP is not essential.